darshil2709/Entertainer-Data-Analysis/README.md

 I have combined them and make one seperate file with some additional information to make analysis and dashboards.

-Tools used: MS Excel, Tableau
+Tools used: MS Excel, PowerBI, MySQL

 Visuals: